mikaelpatel/Cosa/README.md

 event-driven programming paradigm with simple finite state machines.
 It contains a rich set of classes to support rapid prototyping of Internet-of-Things devices.
-Cosa supports the following AVR/Atmega328P internal hardware modules; all pin modes, Digital, Analog and Interrupt Pins, Analog Comparator, PWM, Watchdog, Timer0 (RTC), Timer1 (Servo), UART, SPI and TWI.
+Cosa supports the following AVR/ATmega/ATtiny internal hardware modules; all pin modes, Digital, and Analog Pins, External and Pin Change Interrupts, Analog Comparator, PWM, Watchdog, Timer0 (RTC), Timer1 (Servo), UART, USI, SPI, TWI and EEPROM.

 Though object-oriented with optional operator overloading syntax Cosa is between 2-10X faster than Arduino with regard to digital pin